 Current Practice Notes

 A Current Practice Note is a document presenting the latest knowledge and information on a topic.
 It is generally a short document of around 8-12 pages and is referenced by the Institute as a CPN document.
-The Concrete Institute of Australia has made these available to Members Only and are available for download in the Members Hub.
+The Concrete Institute of Australia has made these available to Members Only and are available to view in the Members Hub.
 The Current Practice Notes available include:

 - The Use of Galvanised Reinforcement in Concrete

 - Non-destructive Testing of Concrete

 - Fly Ash and its Use in Concrete

 - Ground Granulated Iron Blast Furnace Slag and its Use in Concrete

 - Amorphous Silica and its Use in Concrete

 - Compaction of Concrete Using Immersion and Surface Bivrators

 The Concrete Institute of Australia provides comprehensive Course Notes from our past events including the National Seminar Series and we have made them available for purchase to the public and we are pleased to offer our Members a discount on the purchase price.